ehoffmanncsa/eric_test/README.md

 If you wanna run only 1 test method of a test script, do this

     $ ruby test/<dir_name/<test_name_test.rb> -n test_method_name

+**Important:** Always remember to do "git pull" to run the latest code!

 ### Ready - Set - Go!